bullhorn/invenias-api-docs/source/index.html.md

     ]
 }
 ```
-This endpoint can be used to create new entries in a specific Lookup List.
+This endpoint can create new entries on a specific Lookup List.

 ### HTTP Request
 `https://{subdomain}.invenias.com/api/v1/lookuplists/{id}/entries/list`